-- (a) Includes available-for-sale securities presented at fair value of \$22.4 billion and held-to-maturity securities presented at amortized cost of \$4.3 billion. - (b) Credit card receivables that have no stated maturity are classified as one year or less. - (c) Excludes a liability of \$41 million related to basis adjustments for loans in closed portfolios with active fair value hedges under the portfolio layer method.
-Refer to Note 21 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2024, for additional information.
+- (a) Includes available-for-sale securities presented at fair value of \$22.3 billion and held-to-maturity securities presented at amortized cost of \$4.7 billion. - (b) Credit card receivables that have no stated maturity are classified as one year or less. - (c) Excludes a liability of \$12 million related to basis adjustments for loans in closed portfolios with active fair value hedges under the portfolio layer method.
+Refer to Note 19 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended March 31, 2025, for additional information. - (d) Includes loans classified on our balance sheet as assets of operations held-for-sale in connection with our commitment on January 20, 2025, to divest our credit card operations, Ally Credit Card.
+Refer to Note 2 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended March 31, 2025, for further information